Best Mattress for Back Sleepers: Reviews and Buyer’s Guide

 A latex foam bed’s construction is similar to foam: there’s a high-density foam base— if the bed is 100% natural latex, this layer will often be made of Dunlop latex, which has less air pumped into it than Talalay latex, making it more sturdy.
 If the bed is a latex blend, the bottom layer is often made of poly-foam.

 The layers above the base core consist of more latex, usually a lower-density latex, like Talalay.
 You’ll often find latex foam in hybrid beds, which use coils in their base layer instead of more foam.
+See our Talalay vs Dunlop latex foam guide for more information on the two’s differences.

 A hybrid mattress is 50% coils, 50% foam (foam type varies across brands).
 Back sleepers often use hybrids because they offer the best of both foam and coil beds— the airflow, support, and bounce from the springs, and the cushioning pressure-relief from the foam.